bparanj/Essential-TDD/en/05-scanner/05-scanner.markdown

 \newpage

-Run the test, watch it fail due to the input parameter and change the scanner.rb as follows :
+Run the spec again, watch it fail due to the input parameter and change the scanner.rb as follows :

 ```ruby
 class Scanner